-But, once in awhile, when I need something really easy and really tasty, this kid-friendly super delicious meatloaf fits the bill.
+But, once in a while, when I need something really easy and really tasty, this kid-friendly super delicious meatloaf fits the bill.
+Jump to Recipe

 It only takes a few minutes to mix together a few key ingredients, toss the pan into the oven, and walk away.
 Since I have a programmable oven, this meal is perfect for busy afternoons driving kids around to sports practices.
 We can walk back in the door, the oven is off, and dinner is ready.
 It almost feels like cheating…

 When I make meatloaf, I always use more than one kind of meat – usually, something seasoned like pork sausage or Italian sausage – and then something simple like ground beef or ground bison or even ground turkey.
 The combination adds more flavor and moistness – I don’t recommend straight-up ground beef meatloaf.
 Since we get all of our meat from farmers around North Carolina, I use whatever I’ve got in my fridge that month.
 This recipe is very, very flexible!